jellehermsen/blog/pages/about.md

 -->
 Hi there fellow traveler of the cyberspaciousness.
 I'm Jelle: a programmer and FLOSS enthusiast from the Netherlands.
-During the day I work at [UWKM](http://uwkm.nl/), during the night I play indie games, make music, code on various projects, watch 80s comedies and read fantasy / sci-fi books.
+During the day I work at [UWKM](http://uwkm.nl/), during the night I play indie games, make music, write poetry, code on various projects, watch 80s comedies and read fantasy / sci-fi books.

 ![](/assets/jelle.jpg)